UAE: 13-year-old hit by cricket ball saved from nearly going blind

 While playing, the Grade 8 student was struck with a ball on his left eye, which caused pain, redness, and blurry vision.
 Although his parents put an ice pack on the affected area, the child’s symptoms worsened, prompting them to seek medical attention.

-After the child was referred Aster Hospital Mankhool, Specialist Ophthalmologist Dr Gazala Hasan Mansuri was able to detect a giant retinal tear and multiple retinal breaks in the left eye.
+After the child was referred to Aster Hospital Mankhool, Specialist Ophthalmologist Dr Gazala Hasan Mansuri detected a giant retinal tear and multiple retinal breaks in the left eye.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.